UtrechtUniversity/researchcloud-items/doc/roles/keycloak_behind_nginx.md

 to access Keycloak services, for instance for authentication purposes.

 ## Requires
-Ubuntu operating system with desktop environment, nginx
+Ubuntu operating system with desktop environment, nginx webserver

 ## Description
 Keycloak will be accessible to client applications and regular users as an